 – Monday Muse –

-Dear One, Ron and I were passing through Cadillac, heading south, when I mentioned getting coffee at the McDonald’s Drive-Thru.
-After that I added, “But there is a produce market just across the road from there.
+Dear One, Ron and I were heading south through Cadillac when I mentioned picking up something at McDonald’s, but then I thought of Walraven’s.
+“There is a produce store just across the road from there.
 I could run in and get us a couple of apples instead?”
 Ron agreed, “That sounds better to me.”

-We often heard about Walraven’s, and the good produce she found there…which she relayed in detailed description.
-Just how much can one say about apples, pears, cherries…plums…oranges?
+When Mother was still living, we often heard about the great produce she found there.
+She seldom missed the opportunity to follow up with colorful, detailed descriptions of what she had come across.
+Just how much can one say about apples, blueberries, pears, plums, strawberries…oranges?
 Unless you heard it from Mother, you will never know.
 When it came to fruit my mother was a nut.
-I say that with respect and delight.
-For it was a delight to witness her pleasure with whatever she deemed to be…a great find…fruit or otherwise.
+I say that with love and respect.
+For it was a true delight to experience her pleasure with whatever she deemed to be…a great find…whether it be fruit, friend, or adventure.
+For Mother most everything in life was an adventure.

-Between bins of fruits and vegetables, I thought of the many times my mother must have shopped there.
-I walked down most of the aisles, stood where she stood, and tried to see the produce with her eyes, but I really couldn’t.
-How often had she stood where I was now standing as she put more into her basket than she had intended?
+Once inside, between bins of fruits, and vegetables, I thought of the many times Mother must have shopped there, while Dad waited patiently in the car.
+I walked down most of the aisles, stood where she might have stood, and tried to see the produce with her eyes, but I couldn’t.
+When I noticed the clerk, I wondered how often Mother had expressed her curiosity over a new variety of fruit while adding more to her basket than she had intended.
+Not a problem.
+She would certainly deliver to someone, somewhere, a bit of her bounty, perhaps with a warm, baked good straight from her oven.

-As we drove on, down 115, we would pass very close to the nearly hidden country cemetery … where Dad and Mom had been laid to rest.
-Oh, how I wish I would have thought to fill a small basket with a few apples, pears, plums, and perhaps a perfect orange to leave at the graveside.
-If Mom…from heaven…was gazing, it would have made her smile.
+As we drove on down 115, we passed very close to the nearly hidden country cemetery…where Dad and Mom had been laid to rest.
+Oh, how I wish I had thought to fill a small fruit basket to leave at the graveside.
+If Mom happened to be gazing down from Heaven, it would surely make her smile.
+But that was unlikely, for she was no doubt busy doing something adventurous.

 “They shall still bear fruit in old age;